-In any building required to be of Type A construction, the lift shaft walls must have the relevant fire-resistance level (FRL) prescribed by Table 3 of Specification C1.1.
+The lift shaft walls in a building of Type A construction must have the relevant fire-resistance level (FRL) prescribed by Table 3 of Specification C1.1.
 It does not matter what Class the building is, nor whether the shaft walls are loadbearing.

-In any building required to be of Type B construction, the lift shaft walls must have the relevant FRL prescribed by Table 4 of Specification C1.1 if they are loadbearing.
-If they are non-loadbearing they must be of non-combustible construction.
+In a building required to be of Type B construction, the lift shaft walls must have the relevant FRL prescribed by Table 4 of Specification C1.1 if they are loadbearing.
+If the lift shaft walls are non-loadbearing they must be of non-combustible construction.